Maelstrom8/Malignance/README.md

 ## ENB / Reshade

-The list includes ENBSeries v0.476, along with a preset meant for an older version.
-They are both disabled.
-The list comes with the Reshade preset `With Fire - Reshade`.

-I wanted to my own preset for ENB, but I never got around to it.
-I also don't really care for ENB / Reshade these days for DD:DA for I think the game looks fine the way it is, plus there are resolution issues with them.
-You are free to make your own.

-PS: Use either ENB or Reshade.
+Due to the fact that I am not really a visuals snob and think the game looks good enough, I didn't really bother much in this department.

+I provided two separate Reshade presets that people can mess around with, but that's it.
+If you have any questions, don't ask them to me because this isn't something I really care about (learning) for DD:DA.

-### Launching Ascalon
+### Launching Malignance

 This is assuming you didn't touch anything or you know what you're doing if you changed anything.

-1. Launch the copy of Mod Organizer 2 found inside your Ascalon folder.
+1. Launch the copy of Mod Organizer 2 found inside the modlist folder.
 2. In the top-right corner of Mod Organizer, you’ll see a large dropdown menu.
 Dragon's Dogma should be automatically selected.
 If it is not, select it.
 3. Click the large Run button.
 4. This is how you launch the modlist, don't launch it through Steam.
-5. The game will appear to be stuck for up to a minute, let it load.. that's ENB loading.
+5. ????
+6. Profit

+Oh by the way, my list uses Rootbuilder, so be patient.

 ### Contact

-While my DMs are generally always open, I'm **not**.
-Don't DM me for support or anything that is not already covered in the [FAQ](https://github.com/Oghma-Infinium/Ascalon/blob/main/Documentation/FAQ.md) or the [Changelog](https://github.com/Oghma-Infinium/Ascalon/blob/main/CHANGELOG.md).
-Support for the list is done in the [Waking Dreams](https://discord.gg/WakingDreams) discord.. assuming you have the Ascalon role.
+If you have any questions for me, you can just ask me on Discord.
+As for DMs: they are open, but I simply won't look at them if they involve support or any other useless stuff.

 ### Big Thanks

 - Everfall for influencing this list.
 - Both those currently in the Waking Dreams community and those that used to be.
-- The DD:DA modding community - you guys are insane.
+- The DD:DA modding community, The Rift..
+FluffyQuack.. all the people across White Dragon Temple, Wyrm Hunt.. the people who put the work into making the archives easier to understand etc
 - Halgari - for making Wabbajack.
 Wouldn't have been possible otherwise.
 - You, made you look.